21 Flowers That Will Bloom All Year in Florida

 Contents

 Florida isn’t the Sunshine State for no reason.
-And if you know your way around planting and have even a little bit of a green thumb, you can have your flowers bloom all year if you pick the right selection of flowers for your garden.
+And if you know your way around planting and have even a little bit of a green thumb, you can have your flowers bloom almost all year if you pick the right selection for your garden.

-Florida’s climate isn’t healthy for every type of plant, though, and you have to make sure that flowers you choose to plant will thrive.
+Florida’s climate isn’t healthy for every type of plant.
+You have to make sure that the flowers you choose to plant will thrive.
 The good news is, there are many different options to choose from, some of which are native plants to the state.

 Aster